pmcelhaney/locharts/readme.md

   used to map the chart's dimensions and data to paper coordinates.
 * **this.element** is a reference to the DOM element in which the chart is placed.
 * **this.eventTarget** is the scope to which jQuery custom events should be bound.
 By default, this.eventTarget === this.element.
+* **this.container** is a relatively-positioned div that contains the paper.
+It establishes a positioning for HTML elements (e.g. text labels).

 <pre>
 var layerThatPrintsDataInTheMiddleOfTheChart = function () {